R Tutorials Top Banner

 cannot compute exact p-value with ties

-The test assumes continuous variables without ties (and neither is the case here).
-And no, I don't know why the warning message about that takes two different forms.
+The test assumes continuous variables without ties (neither of which is the case here).